syncfusion-content/windowsforms-docs/WindowsForms/XPToolbar/Orientation/Toolbar-State-Persistence.md

 These are the limitations of Visual Inheritance mode.

-* Cannot add menu items created in a base form to any bars/submenus in a derived form.
+* Cannot add menu items created in a base form to any bars/sub menus in a derived form.
 * When the items in a base form's toolbar/submenu are repositioned, any previous repositioning that occurred in the derived form will be lost and the results may be unpredictable.

 ## UI Command Update Patterns